mvl22/mapbox-gl-js-docs/docs/pages/api/index.md

 });
 ```

-For a more detailed demo of using `testMode` with Selenium, [check out our sample browser tests](https://github.com/mapbox/mapbox-gl-js/tree/main/test/browser).
+For a more detailed demo of using `testMode` with Selenium, [explore our sample browser tests](https://github.com/mapbox/mapbox-gl-js/tree/main/test/browser).

 ## CSP Directives